thlorenz/hotplates/README.md

 , watch: true // autmatically re-compile and re-register my templates when I change them or add new ones }
 ```
+### watch

-**watch**: when set to true, hotplates will watch the templates and partial folders for changes and recompile templates,
+When set to true, hotplates will watch the templates and partial folders for changes and recompile templates,
 re-register partials when they change and add new ones that are created

 Additional options can be given to `templates` and `partials`, most commonly you could change the fileFilter which defaults to `['*.hbs', '*.handlebars']`.

 Since hotplates resolves templates and partials using [readdirp](https://github.com/thlorenz/readdirp),
 refer to its [options documentation](https://github.com/thlorenz/readdirp#options).

+### Naming Conventions

+Templates with names and paths containing underscores or dashes will be [camelCased](http://en.wikipedia.org/wiki/CamelCase).

+E.g., 'dashed-path/underscored_name.hbs' is compiled/registered as 'dashedPath/underscoredName'

 ## The oven